meshplus/bitxhub/README.md

 git clone git@github.com:axiomesh/axiom.git
 ```

-Axiom also relies on some small tools, use commands below to install:
+`AxiomLedger` also relies on some additional tools, use commands below to install:

 ```shell
 make prepare
 ```

-Finally, run the following commands to start a four nodes relay-chain.
+Finally, run the following commands to start a minmal nodes testnet.

 ```shell
 make cluster